fzhu2e/x4c/docsrc/index.rst

 x4c (xarray4cesm) is an Xarray plugin that aims to support efficient and intuitive CESM output analysis and visualization:

-+ Analysis features: regrid, various of mean calculation, annualization/seasonalization, etc.
++ **Analysis** features: regrid, various of mean calculation, annualization/seasonalization, etc.
-+ Visualization features: timeseries, horizontal and vertical spatial plots, etc.
++ **Visualization** features: timeseries plots, zonal mean plots, horizontal and vertical 2D spatial plots, etc.

 .. warning ::
     This package is still in its early stage and under active development, and its API could be changed frequently.